danfred360/enigmaglass/index.md

 description: "Development version of training materials and case studies for the Enigma Glass SIEM platform"
 permalink: /
 ---
+This is the development version of the Enigma Glass documentation.
+[Click here](https://enigmaglass-docs.github.io/enigmaglass/) to go to the most up to date version of this page.
+{: .warning}

 # Enigma Glass Training Materials
 {: .important-title .no_toc .fs-9}